The Case of the Dangerous Robin

 The Case of the Dangerous Robin is an American crime drama series that aired in syndication from October 1960 to July 1961.
-The series, which stars Rick Jason, was produced by Ziv Television Productions.
+The series, which starred Rick Jason, was produced by Ziv Television Productions.

 Overview

 The series follows an insurance investigator, Robin Scott (Jason), who worked big cases for a ten percent finder's fee.
 The series also features Jean Blake Fleming as Phyllis Collier.
 The half-hour black-and-white episodes ran in syndication from 1960 to 1961.

 The series was the first to feature karate with Ed Parker as a technical adviser.
 According to actor Rick Jason in his autobiography Scrapbooks of My Mind, "I said I would do the show if I could use Karate, not carry a gun.
 'The man,' I proposed, 'will be his own moving weapon.'"

 The show was often tongue-in-cheek, showing Rick Scott as a ladies' man who spent as much time looking for women as for retrieving the stolen goods.